tejas-manjunath/samsung-riscv/README.md

 **E-mail** : tejasmanjunath381@gmail.com

 # Task 1
-Task is to refer to C based and RISCV based lab videos and execute the task of compiling the C code using gcc and riscv compiler.
+Install the **RISC-V toolchain** using the VDI link, then compile the C code using both the **normal GCC compiler** and the **RISC-V GCC compiler** to compare the results.
+Refer to the provided C-based and RISC-V lab videos for guidance on completing the task.